Do I have to tell my employer about my CKD?

 You may also like to join a trade union, an organisation which looks after the interests of workers or employees in the workplace.

 Where can I find out more information?

-Our National Advocacy Service can provide help and support with problems you may be facing at work.
+Our Kidney Care UK Advocacy Service can provide help and support with problems you may be facing at work.
 Our Officers are also able to refer your case on to additional organisations for more specialist support if required.